Skip to content

 Criminal Penalties for State Jail Felony in Texas

-Conviction for a state jail felony carries the following penalties:
+A conviction for a state jail felony carries the following penalties:

-• up to $10,000 in fines, and/or
+• up to $10,000 in fines and/or

 • between 180 days ( 6 months) and 2 years in jail.

 In contrast to other felony charges, there is no parole for state jail convictions.
 One cannot shorten his or her sentence by accumulating good time credits.
 Instead, they must rely on Diligent Participation Credits, which can shorten a jail sentence by up to 20 percent.
-These credits include the completion of an educational, vocational or treatment program, active involvement in a work program, or other requirements.
+These credits include the completion of an educational, vocational, or treatment program, active involvement in a work program, or other requirements.

 Sometimes however, the court makes allowances for probation.
 Probation, or community supervision, allows certain felons the ability to serve their time outside of jail if they abide by several conditions of probation.
 Violating these conditions can lead to arrest, worsening penalties and imprisonment.